What happened to Prisma, Jersey and Inspira?

 Which Fabric Should I Choose For My Custom Type Of Event?

 - When indoors, are you constantly taking it down and setting it up?
-If so, we'd recommend the JerseyCloth as it is the most wrinkle resistant.
-PrismaCloth and InspiraCloth are also wrinkle resistant but Jersey does a bit better.
+If so, we'd recommend both of our new fabrics as they are both wrinkle resistant.

 - Are you printing any sort of small text or fonts on your custom backdrop?
-InspiraCloth, due to its tight weave, prints at the highest resolution with PrismaCloth coming in a close second.
+Ultra HD, due to its tight weave, prints at the highest resolution with Fleece coming in a close second.
 JerseyCloth does not handle small fonts very well due to its fuzzy, sweatshirt texture.
 We never recommend printing fonts smaller than 1/2" tall.